Irish Assay Mark Guaranteeing Authenticity

 An assay is a test performed on precious metals such as gold, silver or platinum to determine its purity.
 This process is performed by scraping the metal, treating it with a trace of acid and comparing it against standard marks.
 After determining the purity, the piece is stamped accordingly, i.e. 10kt, 14kt.
 The fineness mark, the crowned harp, was applied to 22kt gold and sterling silver.

 The actual Assay Stamp is the small series of boxes that you will see on the inside of your ring.
-See the example below.
+See the example above.